needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/target-filters.md

 ### Setup

-Add the component `XRTargetFilter` to a Game Object and link it to the `Starting Target Filter` property of an Interactor.
+Add the component `XRTargetFilter` to a GameObject and link it to the `Starting Target Filter` property of an Interactor.
 When the Interactor becomes active in Play mode, it'll link itself to the assigned Filter and forward its logic to prioritize the Valid Target list.

 ![xr-target-filter-setup](images/xr-target-filter-setup.png)